 Organic lawn care is really for the rest of us – the majority of folks who just don’t have the time to spend hours upon hours caring and cultivating our lawns.

 When you take the organic “lazy man” approach, you don’t water frequently.
 Less is best.
-That doesn’t necessarily mean less water, but fewer times and for a longer duration (see Efficient Lawn Watering).
+That doesn’t necessarily mean less water, but fewer times and for a longer duration.
 This helps your grass.
 Infrequent watering forces the grass roots to go deep into the soil – deeper than most weed roots will go, which is bad news for weeds.
 In addition, shallow, frequent watering promotes thatch, which you certainly don’t want to foster.

 Another tip on water is to water early in the day.
-Waiting until the evening can cause insufficient evaporation which can lead to fungi growth.
+Waiting until the evening can cause insufficient evaporation which can lead to fungal growth.

 The Depths Soil Goes To